Constructive Spherical Codes by Hopf Foliations

-\item When distributing points on a torus $T_\eta$, in the context of Proposition \ref{prop:T_eta}, we may consider `diagonal' inner circles (the fibres of points under the Hopf map $h$), whenever that is more advantageous than the standard distribution.
-As those circles have unitary radius, the number of points that can be placed on them, respecting minimum mutual distance $d$, is $\lfloor\pi/\arcsin(d/2)\rfloor$.
+\item When distributing points on a torus $T_\eta$, in the context of Proposition \ref{prop:T_eta}, we may consider only the `diagonal' internal circles, i.e., the images $\iota_\eta(\xi_1, \xi_2)$ with $\xi_1=\xi_2$, whenever that is more advantageous than the standard distribution.
+As those circles have unit radius, the number of points that can be placed on them, respecting minimum mutual distance $d$, is $\lfloor\pi/\arcsin(d/2)\rfloor$.

-\item Whenever possible and more advantageous, we can consider explicit \emph{ad hoc} constructions \cite{ericson}: optimal codes in $\mathbb{R}^4$ for cardinalities $2$, $3$, $4$ $5$, $8$, $10$ and $24$ (minimum distances $2$, $\sqrt{3}$, $\sqrt{8/3}$, $\sqrt{8/2}$, $\sqrt{2}$, $\sqrt{5/2}$, $1$, respectively), as well as the biorthogonal codes which place $2n$ points with minimum distance $\sqrt{2}$ in any dimension $n$. \end{enumerate}
+\item Whenever possible and more advantageous, we can consider explicit \emph{ad hoc} constructions \cite{ericson}: optimal codes in $\mathbb{R}^4$ for cardinalities $2$, $3$, $4$, $5$, $8$, $10$ and $24$ (minimum distances $2$, $\sqrt{3}$, $\sqrt{8/3}$, $\sqrt{5/2}$, $\sqrt{2}$, $\sqrt{5/3}$, $1$, respectively), as well as the biorthogonal codes which place $2n$ points with minimum distance $\sqrt{2}$ in any dimension~$n$. \end{enumerate}

 \begin{remark} In the proposed standard procedure, any dimension $n$ can be considered as a basic case for codes in $\mathbb{R}^{2n}$, so long as good constructive codes are available in $\mathbb{R}^{n}$ for a wide range of minimum distances.
-However much this may provide greater density, as discussed in Section \ref{sec:density}, in this paper we focus on the construction in $\mathbb{R}^{2^k}$ with basic case $\mathbb{R}^{4}$ due to its effective constructiveness and low complexity. \end{remark}
+However much this may provide greater density, as discussed in Section~\ref{sec:density}, in this paper we focus on the construction in $\mathbb{R}^{2^k}$ with basic case $\mathbb{R}^{4}$ due to its effective constructiveness and low complexity. \end{remark}